Dragon4396/LegalDoc-Scraper/README.md

 # Data Source Analysis
 **The scraped website URL**: https://flk.npc.gov.cn/fl.html

-**Developer Tools**：analyzing packets to fetch dynamic or encrypted webpage information
+**Developer Tools**：Analyzing packets to fetch dynamic or encrypted webpage information

-  Navigate to the first title on the page.
+> Navigate to the first title on the page.
 On the right, there's a 'Download' button.
 Clicking it will automatically initiate the download for the corresponding document